Full-time lecturer of French and Managing Director, International French for Specific Purposes Exam Center

 Guilford House 205

 Fabienne Pizot-Haymore joined the Department of Modern Languages and Literatures at CWRU in 2000.
 Her multifaceted experience in language instruction includes teaching all levels of high-school French, developing and implementing a curriculum for three levels of French for the Upward Bound outreach TRIO program, a US Department of Education program, teaching French in various institutions encompassing community colleges and private language centers.
 In France, Fabienne tutored and taught French and English as a Second Language, preparing students for the English test of the Baccalauréat exam.
-She also works in translation, editing and proofreading.
+She is an active freelance translator.

 Involved in “bridging the gap” between high-school and university foreign language education for English speakers and for speakers of languages other than English, Fabienne is interested in standardized language tests scoring and development: the Advanced Placement French and the French SAT for students of French; the Praxis French and Georgia Assessment for the Certification of Educators, a mandatory certification exam for public high-school teachers.
 Fabienne also scored the Test Of English as a Foreign Language (TOEFL) and Test of English for International Communication (TOEIC).
 Such experiences have been instrumental in refining her adaptive expertise approach to language instruction at CWRU.
 Fabienne’s interests also include cognition–specifically as it pertains to language acquisition–semeiotics and theater in translation.